bat-z/bat-z/README.md

 3. Dean w(any charcters that he plays like solider boy), loki, the joker, Tailgate, & jason todd fans.
 Yea, this sounds ridiculous.
 I like some of the characters, but I can't stand the fans sorry.

-4. Most of my ex friends
+4. Most of my ex friends n ppl who are friends with them.
+This always happens to me whenever someone ints with me without knowing they are friends with them. its uncomfortle and awkard at same time and I don’t want to upset any of my ex friends.

 5. ppl who yume with Damian, Luo xiaohei, & Gus. the rest of my kins?
 I dont care just IWEC